Toy Safety Regulations & Electrical Toys Testing

-⚠ Electrical Toys That Fail Safety Testing Don't Get a Second Chance — They Get Recalled
+⚠ Electrical Toys That Fail Safety Testing Don't Get a Second Chance

-Electrical toys present a dual compliance challenge most manufacturers underestimate until something fails.
-Electrical safety hazards — overheating batteries, inadequate insulation, high-current components accessible to children — trigger mandatory recalls by the CPSC in the US and product safety alerts across the EU, with every recall publicly listed and permanently searchable.
-Chemical compliance failures — lead in surface coatings, phthalates above regulatory limits, restricted heavy metals — invite enforcement action under CPSIA, REACH, and California Proposition 65.
+Electrical toys present a dual compliance challenge that many manufacturers only identify after a failure occurs.
+Electrical safety risks such as overheating batteries, inadequate insulation, or exposed high-current components can trigger mandatory recalls by the U.S. Consumer Product Safety Commission (CPSC) and product safety alerts across the EU, with every recall publicly recorded and permanently searchable.

 Why QIMA for Electrical Toy Testing?

-• Accredited labs, certifiable results: Testing is performed in ISO/IEC 17025-accredited laboratories — so your ASTM F963, EN 62115, and EN 71 reports are accepted by certification bodies and regulatory authorities without requiring re-testing.
+• Accredited labs, certifiable results: Testing is performed in ISO/IEC 17025-accredited laboratories, so your ASTM F963, EN 62115, and EN 71 reports are accepted by certification bodies and regulatory authorities without requiring retesting.

 How Electrical Toy Testing Works

-ISO/IEC 17025-Accredited Electrical Toy Testing — Results Your Certifiers Will Accept
+ISO/IEC 17025-Accredited Electrical Toy Testing.
+Results Your Certifiers Will Accept

 Share your product and target markets, and we'll send you a quote within 24 hours.
 No commitment.